Lamb Symbolism in the Bible: Passover to Revelation

 For centuries, Jewish scholars debated: Who is this suffering servant?
 Israel personified?
 A righteous remnant?
 Some unknown future prophet?

-But when early Christians read this, they immediately thought: That’s Jesus.
-The description fits His crucifixion so precisely it’s eerie—silent before accusers, wounded for our transgressions, bearing our sin, bringing peace through His suffering.
+But when early Christians read Isaiah 53, they saw Jesus.
+The parallels are remarkable: silent before His accusers, wounded for our transgressions, bearing our sin, and bringing peace through His suffering.

 “Look, the Lamb of God!”